groovmekanik/fs-max-externals/README.md

    - If the external is installed correctly, Max will autocomplete and instantiate the object.

 Once installed, Max will also see the help and reference files bundled in this package.

-#### /I will add a .zip package to download, instead of this the cloning method stated above/

 ### Using `fs.squeeze~` in Max